Heinrich Graetz: Biography

 This arraignment of Graetz had a decided effect upon the public.
 Even friends of the Jews, like Mommsen, and advocates of Judaism within the Jewish fold expressed their condemnation of Graetz's passionate language.
 It was due to this comparative unpopularity that Graetz was not invited to join the commission created by the union of German Jewish congregations (Deutsch-Israelitischer Gemeindebund) for the promotion of the study of the history of the Jews of Germany (1885).
 On the other hand, his fame spread to foreign countries; and the promoters of the Anglo-Jewish Exhibition invited him in 1887 to open the Exhibition with a lecture.
 His seventieth birthday was the occasion for his friends and disciples to bear testimony to the universal esteem in which he was held among them; and a volume of scientific essays was published in his honor ("Jubelschrift zum 70.
 Geburtstage des Prof. Dr. H. Graetz," Breslau, 1887).
 A year later (27 October 1888) he was appointed an honorary member of the Spanish Academy, to which, as a token of his gratitude, he dedicated the third edition of the eighth volume of his history.

 As usual he spent the summer of 1891 in Carlsbad; but alarming symptoms of heart disease forced him to discontinue his use of the waters.
-He went to Munich to visit his son Leo, a professor at the university of that city, and died there after a brief illness.
+He went to Munich to visit his son Leo, a professor at the Ludwig-Maximilians-Universität München, the university of that city, and died there after a brief illness.
 He was buried in Breslau.
 Besides Leo, Graetz left three sons and one daughter.